Education & Training

 Dr. Ahmad continues to be actively engaged in training and research alongside her role as a clinician in private practice.
 As a researcher, specifically in the area of psychotherapy effectiveness, she remains up to date on advances in the theory and practice of effective psychotherapy.
 Her current research interests include cultural sensitivity, couple therapy and coping with chronic disease.
 Dr. Ahmad has previously been an adjunct faculty at York University and Humber College.

 Dr. Ahmad completed a postdoctoral clinical research fellowship in the Odette Cancer Centre at Sunnybrook Health Sciences Centre.
 She worked with a team of researchers to run a national, randomized control trial evaluating the effectiveness of Couplelinks, an online couple workshop for young breast cancer patients and their partners.

 Dr. Ahmad has published in peer-reviewed scientific journals and provided presentations at national and international conferences.
 She was invited to be an editorial board member of the highly regarded Journal of Marital and Family Therapy.

-Dr. Saunia Ahmad identifies as second-generation South Asian.
+Dr. Saunia Ahmad identifies as a second-generation South Asian.
 Her parents are first-generation Muslim immigrants from India.
 She was born in a small town north of Edmonton, Alberta, and spent her childhood in Toronto, Ontario.
-She also spent a great part of her life in the Middle East, India, UK and the US.
+She also spent a great part of her life in the Middle East, India, the UK, and the US.
 Having lived in many different countries over the course of her life, she has a personal understanding of how one’s identity is a pluralistic combination of the various countries, communities, families and institutions they belong to.
 This informs her work in psychotherapy with clients.